-Every year, the Guinness Book of World Records updates its list of the hottest chili peppers in the world.
+Every year, the Guinness Book of World Records updates its list of the hottest peppers in the world.
 Some peppers (like the #1 Carolina Reaper) have settled into their rank and held onto it for a while.
 But others are changing as new varieties of chili peppers are discovered and cultivated.
 It’s always exciting to see what makes the list—which peppers get dethroned and which ones are still going strong after years on the list!

-On the Scoville Heat Scale, the Carolina Reaper ranges 1,400,000 to 2,200,000 SHU.
+On the Scoville Heat Scale, the Carolina Reaper ranges from 1,400,000 to 2,200,000 SHU.
 Since 2013, the Carolina Reaper has been the hottest known chili pepper in the world.
 It’s the only pepper on our list to have surpassed its own record.
 Three years after being named the World’s Hottest Pepper for the first time, the Carolina Reaper upped its game with an even hotter Scoville Heat Unit score.

-Trinidad Moruga Scorpion
+#2 Trinidad Moruga Scorpion

 This pepper underwent testing in 2012.
 However, it was not able to be declared the World’s Hottest Pepper by Guinness Worlds Records before the Carolina Reaper was discovered and started dominating the list.

-The 7 Pot Douglah is a chocolatey brown color, which is a rarity on this list that’s predominately made of red peppers.
+The 7-Pot Douglah is a chocolatey brown color, which is a rarity on this list that’s predominately made of red peppers.
 This pepper gets its name from its extreme heat, which, in theory, is enough to provide spice for seven stews.
 This pepper starts out green and will eventually turn its smoky brown color.
 Some even think the color is a little purple.
 The skin is covered in little bumps, which is another way you can tell this pepper apart from other hot peppers.

 This is a rare hot chili that measures 1,853,936 Scoville Heat Units at its hottest.
-The 7 Pot Douglah’s flavor profile is a delicious combination of fruity, nutty, and sweet.
+The 7-Pot Douglah’s flavor profile is a delicious combination of fruity, nutty, and sweet.

 At a glance, you might struggle to tell this pepper from the Carolina Reaper.
 But if you make that mistake you may be in for much more heat than you bargained for!
 This pepper also has a thin tail like the Trinidad Moruga Scorpion and can come in red, orange, or yellow.

-Trinidad Scorpion “Butch T”
+#5 Trinidad Scorpion “Butch T”

 While some hot peppers are deceptively sweet or flavorful at first, this one burns right away—in a big way!

 This rare pepper measures 1,349,000 Scoville Heat Units.
 This pepper is a unique hybrid of three chili peppers: the Naga Morich, Trinidad Scorpion, and the Bhut jolokia.
-Each of these peppers is plenty hot in their own right.
-But when they combine, the result in a deliciously hot Naga Viper.
+Each of these peppers is plenty hot in its own right.
+But when they combine, the result is a deliciously hot Naga Viper.
 Gerald Fowler of The Chili Company in the United Kingdom pollinated the Naga Viper just for its heat.
 It took him many years to perfect this pepper.

 In 2011, the chili very briefly held the title of World’s Hottest Pepper.
 You can expect the heat of the Naga Viper to sneak up on you.
 You won’t feel it at first.
 But when you do, it will hit in full force!

 #7 Ghost Pepper (Bhut Jolokia)

 Although it’s not the hottest, the Ghost Pepper is probably the most well-known chili on this list.
 It measures 1,041,427 Scoville Heat Units.
 This pepper was discovered back in 2000 and, since then, has earned a reputation as the perfect chili for hot sauce.